 "Market growth will be positive for telecoms, and markets such as defence and medical will not be much impacted," he says.

-As a High-speed Optical Interconnection Expert, FIBERSTAMP is committed to provide global users with Economic, Professional and Efficient Open Optical Network Solutions.
+As a Open Optical Network Mail Carrier, FIBERSTAMP is committed to provide global users with Economic, Professional and Efficient Open Optical Network Solutions.
 The current main products cover 25G/50G/100G/200G/400G optical transceiver modules, Active Optical Cables (AOCs) and Direct Attached Cables (DACs), 100G/200G/400G coherent optical modules and UHD video transmission products.
 Meanwhile, through long-term deep digging in new technology, FIBERSTAMP is rapidly evolving to the promising era of 800G and CPO based on Silicon Photonics!